Thanks for stopping by. I have some exciting news to share with you soon so stay tuned! Amy

 3. Place all the images on magnetic sticky backed sheeting and fussy cut around the doll, each dress and hat.
 No need to include the tabs since it is magnetic.
 Where the lines are dashed, you will use an x-acto knife to cut the openings...this is typically where Mary's head slides through for the hats.

 4. To add additional texture to each of the dresses, I added vintage lace, silver/red ricrac & pom poms.
-For the hats I added a blue gem, a pink feather, red velvet ribbon and gold flowers from Jolee's Boutique.
+For the hats I added a blue gem, a pink feather, red velvet ribbon and gold flowers from Jolee's Boutique.5.
+Take the tin lunchbox and clean/take off all stickers.
+Next cover the back of the box with a gingham red paper.
+I used some from GCD Studios Artsy Urban Collection.

 6. Included in the digital images is a cover page that has the title, and the illustrator details.
 I used this as part of my packaging.
 I took some kraft paper and cut a strip that would wrap completely around the box.
 I then cut angles & glued the title to the kraft strip.